 The AB 617 Community Monitors will be equipped with a physical label that will include the contact information for technician staff to report any monitor or host site issues.
-Additionally, data collected by the monitors will be available to the public via the QuantAQ public dashboard.37
+Additionally, the monitors will feature a label intended for the public that will direct them to the location where they can observe the data collected by the monitor.

 Upon the installation of the AB 617 Community Monitors, SCS Engineers will coordinate with the AQview team at CARB and ICAPCD to ensure the seamless transmission of data.
-The site visit procedures described under Element 9 will be followed to ensure all QA/QC requirements are met.
+The auditing procedures described under Element 9 will be followed to ensure all QA/QC requirements are met.